Sustainable Financing for New Protected Areas (FINANP)

 2. Promote innovative alliances for integrated territorial management (Phase I).

-3. Institutional strengthening of the National Commission of Protected Areas (CONANP) (Phase I).
+3. Institutional strengthening of the National Commission of Natural Protected Areas (CONANP) (Phase I).

 4. Contribute to the financial sustainability of federal PAs (Phase II).